williamnguyen-activecyber/okta.github.io/_source/_authentication-guide/tokens/validating-id-tokens.md

 OpenID Connect (OIDC) is an authentication protocol built on top of OAuth 2.0.
 With OAuth 2.0, a user can authenticate with an authorization server and get you an access token that authorizes access to some server resources.
 With OIDC, they can also give you a token called an ID token.
 The ID token contains information about a user and their authentication status.
 It can be used by your client both for authentication and as a store of information about that user.
 One OIDC flow can return both access and ID tokens.

-> For more information on issuing ID tokens, see here (jakub.todo).

 We will now cover the terms used in this document, and an explanation of why you should use ID tokens.

-- If you'd like to jump straight to the local validation steps, click here: (jakub.todo)
+- If you'd like to jump straight to the local validation steps: [What to Check When Validating an ID Token](#what-to-check-when-validating-an-id-token)
-- If you'd like to see how to validate a token directly with Okta, click here: (jakub.todo)
+- If you'd like to see how to validate a token directly with Okta: [Validating A Token Remotely With Okta](#validating-a-token-remotely-with-okta)
-- If you want to see specifically how to accomplish this using an Okta SDK, click here: (jakub.todo)
+- If you want to see specifically how to accomplish this in your language of choice: [Okta Libraries to Help You Verify ID Tokens](#okta-libraries-to-help-you-verify-id-tokens)

 ### Terms

 Although OpenID Connect is built on top of OAuth 2.0, the specification uses slightly different terms:

 - The OpenID Provider (OP), which is the authorization server that issues the ID token.
 In this case Okta is the OP.
-For more information about setting-up Okta as your authorization server, go here: [Set Up Authorization Server](https://developer.okta.com/docs/how-to/set-up-auth-server.html).
+For more information about setting-up Okta as your authorization server, go here: [Set Up Authorization Server](/authentication-guide/implementing-authentication/set-up-authz-server).
 - The End-User whose information is contained in the ID token.
 - A Claim is a piece of information about your End-User.
 - The Relying Party (RP), which is the client application that requests the ID token from Okta.